basho/spark-riak-connector/docs/quick-start.md

 ### Python

 In this quick start guide we will run  through some examples usages of the Spark-Riak Connector using the Spark Python REPL, pyspark.
+Please note that Python currently only works with TS tables in Riak TS.
+We currently do not support Python with KV buckets in Riak KV or Riak TS.

 Start pyspark with: